 The 5 largest ethnic groups in Durham County, NC are White (Non-Hispanic) (42.6%), Black or African American (Non-Hispanic) (34.8%), White (Hispanic) (6.38%), Asian (Non-Hispanic) (4.93%), and Other (Hispanic) (4.04%).

 None of the households in Durham County, NC reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 90.9% of the residents in Durham County, NC are U.S. citizens.

-The largest universities in Durham County, NC are Duke University (6,370 degrees awarded in 2017), North Carolina Central University (1,790 degrees), and Durham Technical Community College (975 degrees).
+The largest universities in Durham County, NC are Duke University (6,654 degrees awarded in 2021), Durham Technical Community College (1,825 degrees), and North Carolina Central University (1,616 degrees).

-The median property value in Durham County, NC is $233,300, and the homeownership rate is 55.3%.
-Most people in Durham County, NC commute by Drove Alone, and the average commute time is 21 minutes.
-The average car ownership in Durham County, NC is 2 cars per household.
+Most people in Durham County, NC drove alone to work, and the average commute time was 22.7 minutes.
+The average car ownership in Durham County, NC was 2 cars per household.